Jobs on Campus - 2017–18 - Scholarships - Financial Aid - Cedarville University

 - Employment Eligibility Verification (INS Form I-9)

-Important: To qualify for on-campus employment, a student must be registered for at least 6 semester hours.
+Important: To qualify for on-campus employment, a student must be registered for six or more semester credit hours.

 Student employment application; interview may also be required

-All student employees earn Ohio minimum wage ($7.70); however, in some cases the hourly wage is higher.
+All student employees earn Ohio minimum wage; however, in some cases the hourly wage is higher.
 Hourly wages vary by position.

 Based on job availability